Radar Healthcare Digital Consent Icon

 Including positive feedback alongside incident reporting provides a more balanced view of organisational performance.
 This holistic approach helps to ensure that both challenges and successes are recognised, leading to more comprehensive learning and improvement.

 Radar Healthcare’s Events Module is designed to facilitate this broader approach to reporting.
-Whether it’s an incident, a positive outcome, or an innovative idea, the system allows staff to capture and analyse all types of events, fostering a culture of continuous learning and improvement.
+Whether it’s an incident, a positive outcome, or an innovative idea, the system allows staff to record and analyse all types of events.

 We are really keen to share our experiences to help other organisations deliver better care for patients.
 We are not just ticking a box for CQC, we genuinely care about what we do and creating the best possible outcomes for patients.
 Radar Healthcare helps us to do that by shared learning, learning from excellence and highlighting how we have dealt with any issues.